Netcentric/vault-upgrade-hook/samples/sling-pipes-package/README.md

 ## package versions and run

-The sample package has a settings as `run=always` but can also run as `run=once` or `run=snapshot` where the version check would prevent the scripts from being executed multiple times
+The sample package has a settings as `mode=on_change` (no mode specified is equal to `on_change`) where the version check would prevent the pipes from being executed multiple times but can also run as `run=always`.